markteicher/Cycognito_Utilities/README.md

 ⚠️ Disclaimer

-This tool is not an official Tenable product.
+This tool is not an official Cycognito product.

 Use of this software is not covered by any license, warranty, or support agreement you may have with Cycognito.
 All functionality is implemented independently using publicly available Cycognito API documentation.